SKitLs-dev/SKitLs.Bots.Telegram/SKitLs.Bots.Telegram.Core/README.md

 Please note that each method may have specific requirements or configurations that need to be followed for successful installation.
 Refer to the project's documentation for any additional steps or considerations.

+**Do not forget to download and install appropriate localization pack from GitHub.**

 ## Usage

-See [GitHub page](https://github.com/Sargeras02/SKitLs.Bots.Telegram.git) for more information.

-### Setup
+### Localizations

-Each project supports localized debugging.
+Framework Core and each of its extensions supports localized debugging.
 Some of them requires specific language packages.
 You can find them in [GitHub's](https://github.com/Sargeras02/SKitLs.Bots.Telegram.git) locals folder.

 Place locals in "resources/locals" or update localization path.